The Queen, who had been a figurehead for the UK and the Commonwealth since she first ascended to the throne in 1952, has died after a 70 year reign.

-What other important duties does the Queen have?
+What other important duties did the Queen have?

-The Queen also performs a number of Parliamentary functions:
+The Queen also performed a number of Parliamentary functions:

-- State opening and the Queen’s Speech: The Queen begins the Parliamentary year with the State Opening ceremony.
-She delivers a speech from the throne in the House of Lords in which she sets out the government’s policy plans.
-Prince Charles delivered the 2022 Queen’s Speech on her behalf.
+- State opening and the Queen’s Speech: The Queen began the Parliamentary year with the State Opening ceremony.
+She delivered a speech from the throne in the House of Lords in which she set out the government’s policy plans.
+King Charles III, who was then Prince Charles, delivered the 2022 Queen’s Speech on her behalf.

 Will King Charles III take over all of the King’s duties?